 Some movements attempted to resist William over the years, including a number of skirmishes from Harold’s own sons.

-Do you know any interesting facts about the Battle of Hastings we’ve missed out?
-Share them here in the comments section below!
+Do you know any fun facts about The Battle of Hastings?
+Share them in the comments below!